 A dual aspect room with double glazed timber framed windows to the front and side elevations.
-A brick built working fireplace to one wall with fitted shelves to one side of the chimney breast.
+Featuring a brick built open grate fireplace with fitted shelves to one side of the chimney breast.
 Picture rail.
 Television point.

 Sitting Room 3.61m (11'10") x 3.58m (11'9")

-A fabulous fireplace with an inset multi-fuel burner and large wooden lintel above.
+A feature fireplace with a large wooden lintel above.
 Built in shelving to either side of the chimney breast.
-The double glazed timber framed window is to the front elevation and an obscured glazed window to the side.
+The double glazed timber framed window is to the front elevation with an obscure glazed window to the side.
 Picture rail.
 Television point.
-Door leads through to the snug.
+Door leading through to the breakfast room.

-Quarry tiled floor covering.
-The large double glazed timber framed window to the rear elevation provides stunning countryside views.
-An original 1950s working fireplace to one wall with a working oven.
-(Although not tested).
+Quarry tiled floor.
+A large double glazed timber framed window to the rear elevation provides stunning countryside views.
+An original 1950s working fireplace to one wall with an integral oven (not currently used).
 Storage cupboard.
 Picture rail.
 Tongue and groove hardwood ceiling.
 A door leads to the rear hall.